GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Construction of Cohomology Module Bases

-\end{defi} \begin{rem}The above definition is useful for computations, but has the disadvantage that by the formula one cannot tell that $I_i(f)\in S$.
+\end{ex} \begin{rem}The above definition is useful for computations, but has the disadvantage that by the formula one cannot tell that $I_i(f)$ is actually polynomial.
 Luckily, this is the case, and it is immediate by the definition in terms of the integration map. \end{rem}